It4innovations/hyperqueue/docs/jobs/openjobs.md

 Leaving open jobs has no overhead, but it does affect the semantics of job completion.
 A job is considered completed when all tasks have been completed and the job is *closed*.
 Therefore, `hq job wait ...` will wait until all tasks of the selected jobs are complete and the jobs are closed.

+If you want to wait only for completion of tasks and ignoring if job is open or closed then there is `hq job wait --without-close ...`.